Hdandria/Synthetizers-parameters-estimation/scripts/presets_dl/direct_download.md

 ## Notes:
 kvraudio have anti bot measures.
 To download it, you need to create `kvr_cookies.txt` file in this subfolder with your session cookies.
 Make sure to remove cloudlfare's cookies from it. (`cf_clearance` line).
 If no file is found, the script will skip kvraudio downloads.

-Note: sometimes, kvraudio is blocked by cloudflare even with cookies, so the downloads may fail.
+> Note: sometimes, kvraudio is blocked by cloudflare even with cookies, so the downloads may fail.

+presetshare also needs cookies to download presets.
+Create `presetshare_cookies.txt` file in this subfolder with your session cookies.

 ## Downloaded and extracted automatically:
 > by running `scripts/scripting/scrapping.ipynb`